SmartThingsDevelopers/SampleDrivers/aeotec-multisensor/README.md

 ## Additional Notes

-1. This driver allows you to change the "Motion Sensitivity" configuration parameter of the device.
+1. This driver allows you to change 2 configuration parameters of the device.
 2. When experimenting with Z-Wave devices, remember to exclude the device before re-pairing.